owid/owid-grapher/README.md

 All non-WordPress code is written in [TypeScript](https://www.typescriptlang.org/).

+If you want to enable pre-commit hooks, run `yarn husky`.

 [Visual Studio Code](https://code.visualstudio.com/) is recommended for autocompletion and other awesome editor analysis features enabled by static typing.

 ## Why did we start this project?